 Join the Yahoo Fairtrade Towns discussion group and share experience and ideas with committed Fairtrade Town campaigners across the country.

 Please allow as much time as possible to process your application (at least 6 weeks) and please do not plan any declaration date until you know that your application has been successful.
 Don't forget to include the population of the area concerned.
 Your application cannot be assessed without this information.

 To apply, complete a Fairtrade Towns Application form and return it to firstname.lastname@example.org.
-Hard copy of supporting information (e.g. press cuttings) should be sent by post.
+Hard copy of supporting information (e.g. press cuttings) should be sent by post only if it is not possible to be sent electronically.
 If for any reason you cannot submit the form by email, please contact us.

 For tips on renewing your status, take a look at our dedicated page.

 Take a look to see how other groups have approached challenges, used opportunities and trailblazed for Fairtrade.